-The 2016-2017 year marks Carl (Jeff) Bianchi’s 26th year with AYPO as conductor of the American Youth Symphonic Orchestra.
+The 2016-2017 year marked Carl (Jeff) Bianchi’s 26th and final year with AYPO as conductor of the American Youth Symphonic Orchestra.

 Mr. Bianchi began his musical training on the french horn in 7th grade.
 He did not play in a youth orchestra in high school but gained valuable experience from playing horn in adult community orchestras in the area.

 Mr. Bianchi graduated from the Eastman School of Music in Rochester, New York, where he earned a Bachelor of Music and a Performer's Certificate in french horn.
 While attending Eastman, he played solo horn with the Eastman Wind Ensemble under Frederick Fennell and also toured Europe, the Middle East, and the Soviet Union with the Eastman Philharmonia Orchestra under the auspices of the State Department.